truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/InstallNextCloudMedia.md

 Before using SCALE to install the Nextcloud application you need to [create four datasets](#adding-nextcloud-storage) to use as storage for the Nextcloud application.

-If you are creating a user account to manage this application, add the [local administrator]({{< relref "ManageLocalUsersSCALE.md" >}}) account with sudo permissions enabled.
+If you are creating a new user account to manage this application or using the [local administrator]({{< relref "ManageLocalUsersSCALE.md" >}}) account, enable sudo permissions for that account.

-If creating a new user, add this user to the dataset ACL permissions.
+If creating a new user for Nextcloud, add the user to the dataset ACL permissions.

 If you want to use a certificate for this application, create a new self-signed CA and certificate, or import the CA and create the certificate if using one already configured for Nextcloud.
 A certificate is not required to deploy the application.